Execution Queue

 suspend_wait

 Wait for an exec queue to suspend executing, should be call after suspend.
-In dma-fencing path thus must return within a reasonable amount of time. -ETIME return shall indicate an error waiting for suspend resulting in associated VM getting killed.
+In dma-fencing path thus must return within a reasonable amount of time. -ETIME return shall indicate an error waiting for suspend resulting in associated VM getting killed. -EAGAIN return indicates the wait should be tried again, if the wait is within a work item, the work item should be requeued as deadlock avoidance mechanism.

 resume